Achilles: Worship and heroic cult

 The Periplus of the Euxine Sea (c.
 130 CE) gives the following details:

-The Greek geographer Dionysius Periegetes, who likely lived during the first century CE, wrote that the island was called Leuce "because the wild animals which live there are white.
-It is said that there, in Leuce island, reside the souls of Achilles and other heroes, and that they wander through the uninhabited valleys of this island; this is how Jove rewarded the men who had distinguished themselves through their virtues, because through virtue they had acquired everlasting honour".
+The Greek geographer Dionysius Periegetes, who probably lived during the first century CE, wrote that the island was called Leuce "because the wild animals which live there are white.
+It is said that there, in Leuce island, reside the souls of Achilles and other heroes, and that they wander through the uninhabited valleys of this island; this is how Jove rewarded the men who had distinguished themselves through their virtues, because through virtue they had acquired everlasting honour."
 Similarly, others relate the island's name to its white cliffs, snakes or birds dwelling there.
 Pausanias has been told that the island is "covered with forests and full of animals, some wild, some tame.
-In this island there is also Achilles' temple and his statue".
+In this island there is also Achilles's temple and his statue."
 Leuce had also a reputation as a place of healing.
 Pausanias reports that the Delphic Pythia sent a lord of Croton to be cured of a chest wound.
 Ammianus Marcellinus attributes the healing to waters (aquae) on the island.

 Strabo mentioned that the cape of the Racecourse of Achilles was sacred to Achilles and although it was treeless, was called Alsos (ἄλσος).
-Alsos in Greek means "grove".
+Alsos in Greek means 'grove'.